ucgmsim/velocity_modelling/wiki/Generating-Threshold-Points.md

 - **Z1.0**: Depth (in km) to the 1.0 km/s shear-wave velocity isosurface.
 Important for basin amplification modeling.
 - **Z2.5**: Depth (in km) to the 2.5 km/s shear-wave velocity isosurface.
 Characterizes sedimentary basin depth.

+### Sigma Values (Basin Membership)

-For Z-thresholds (Z1.0, Z2.5), the script automatically determines basin membership for each station to assign appropriate sigma values for uncertainty characterization.
+When Z-thresholds (Z1.0, Z2.5) are computed, the script automatically determines basin membership for each station and assigns a sigma value:

+- **sigma = 0.300**: Station is located inside a sedimentary basin.
+Lower uncertainty due to better-constrained basin geometry.
+- **sigma = 0.500**: Station is located outside any basin.
+Higher uncertainty due to less constrained subsurface structure.

+These sigma values represent the uncertainty in the depth predictions and are used in ground motion simulation workflows for uncertainty quantification.

 ---